lbarnes-cs/vue-3-rest-api-challenge/README.md

 - 🌐 Production is updated automatically when changes are merged into the main branch

 This setup ensures the app is always in a reliable, tested state, with fast feedback loops during development.

 ---

+## 🧪 Tests Summary

+Here’s a summary of the key tests that have been implemented:

+- **Main Happy Path**: Test the full user flow, from landing on the welcome screen to submitting the search and navigating to the main application, including error handling.
+- **Search API Request**: Validate that the app sends the correct API request when a user searches for protocols.
+- **Network Request Monitoring**: Ensure that all network requests are correctly triggered and logged for monitoring.
+- **Network Failures (Status 500)**: Test the app’s behavior when the network request fails (e.g., status code 500).
+- **Mocks/Fixtures**: Use mocks and fixtures to reduce network traffic and speed up test run time by simulating API responses.
+- **Pagination Behavior**: Verify that pagination is working correctly, including clicking through pages and verifying network requests are triggered.

+---